ChelseaChemweno/ChelseaChemweno/README.md

 ---
 ✨ I'm an Enterpreneur , Content Writer and I enjoy working with new technologies .

-I love talking and writing about  new technologies in startups ,investments and sustainable development goals .
+I love talking and writing about  new technologies in startups ,investments and sustainable development goals .😄

-Start-ups are just one of my guilty pleasures 😄

-I consider a definite inter-connection between new technologies and start-ups equating to us achieving sustainable development goals .
+I consider a definite inter-connection between New technologies and Start-Ups equating to us achieving Sustainable Development Goals .

 <!-- code gif-->
 <img align="right" alt="GIF" src="./code.gif" width="250" height="250" />